-The data on the Hispanic or Latino population, which was asked of all people, were derived from answers to Question 5.
-The terms "Spanish," "Hispanic," and "Latino" are used interchangeably.
-Some respondents identify with all three terms, while others may identify with only one of these three specific terms.
-Hispanics or Latinos who identify with the terms "Spanish," "Hispanic," or "Latino" are those who classify themselves in one of the specific Hispanic or Latino categories listed on the questionnaire - "Mexican," "Puerto Rican," or "Cuban" - as well as those who indicate that they are "other Spanish/Hispanic/Latino."
-People who do not identify with one of the specific origins listed on the questionnaire but indicate that they are "other Spanish/Hispanic/Latino" are those whose origins are from Spain, the Spanish-speaking countries of Central or South America, the Dominican Republic, or people identifying themselves generally as Spanish, Spanish-American, Hispanic, Hispano, Latino, and so on.
-All write-in responses to the "other Spanish/Hispanic/Latino" category were coded.
+The data on the Hispanic or Latino population were derived from answers to a question that was asked of all people.
+The terms "Hispanic," "Latino," and "Spanish" are used interchangeably.
+Some respondents identify with all three terms while others may identify with only one of these three specific terms.
+Hispanics or Latinos who identify with the terms "Hispanic," "Latino," or "Spanish" are those who classify themselves in one of the specific Hispanic, Latino, or Spanish categories listed on the questionnaire ("Mexican," "Puerto Rican," or "Cuban") as well as those who indicate that they are "another Hispanic, Latino, or Spanish origin."
+People who do not identify with one of the specific origins listed on the questionnaire but indicate that they are "another Hispanic, Latino, or Spanish origin" are those whose origins are from Spain, the Spanish-speaking countries of Central or South America, or the Dominican Republic.
+Up to two write-in responses to the "another Hispanic, Latino, or Spanish origin" category are coded.

 Origin can be viewed as the heritage, nationality group, lineage, or country of birth of the person or the person's parents or ancestors before their arrival in the United States.
-People who identify their origin as Spanish, Hispanic, or Latino may be of any race.
+People who identify their origin as Hispanic, Latino, or Spanish may be of any race.